hytek-org/ImageNet/README.md

 # ImageNet

-ImageNet is an Android application developed by [Your Organization] that allows users to search for images and download them easily.
+ImageNet is an Android application developed by **HYTEK Organization** that allows users to search for images and download them easily.
 The app is built using React Native and Expo, providing a seamless and efficient experience for managing and downloading images on the go.

 ## Features